 A number of factors predispose some people toward eating disorders.
 Eating disorders run in families and may have a genetic component.
 Gender is a risk factor.
 Teenage girls and young women are more likely than teenage boys and young men to develop eating disorders (possibly as the result of how our society defines beauty and the importance places on body image).
 However, with increasing pressure in society for males to also meet a specific body image, the number of male's suffering from eating disorders appears to be rising.

 Other common risk factors include individuals of any age, gender, race or ethnicity who have:

-Treatments vary but generally include a multidisciplinary approach that includes psychotherapy, family counseling, nutrition counseling by a registered dietitian (RD), medications and medical care.
+Treatments vary but generally include a multidisciplinary approach that includes psychotherapy, family counseling, nutrition counseling by a registered dietitian nutritionist (RD/RDN), medications and medical care.
 Depending on the severity of the eating disorder, individuals may need intensive outpatient treatments or require hospitalization.